-The dates on which remote sellers must begin collecting tax vary by state.
-The Ernst & Young chart also shows the effective date of each state’s collection statute.
+The dates on which remote sellers must begin collecting tax vary by state but Ernst & Young is tracking the effective date of each state’s collection statute.
 Some of these effective dates pre-date the Supreme Court’s decision in Wayfair; however, most states have indicated they will not seek retroactive liability.

 Litigation is pending in a few states that must be resolved before the state can require remote sellers to collect.